haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/checkout/checkout_carrier.md

 ## Add the validation to the checkout layout {#layout}

-The last step is specifying the script you created on the previous step in the checkout page {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %}.
+The last step is specifying the script you created on the previous step in the checkout page {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %}.

 In your custom module directory, create a new `<your_module_dir>/view/frontend/layout/checkout_index_index.xml` file.
 In this file, add the following: